gerbenvos18/Local_Superpy/readme.txt

 This program represents the inventory management system of a supermarket.
 The program is built as a CLI tool which uses csv and text files to store and retrieve data from.
 To start the program make sure you're having the Superpy files in the cwd.
-The program is accessed by running the main.py.
+The program is accessed by passing arguments on the main.py.

 $ python -m main -h

 This should give the welcoming message and then a overview of all the functions it has.
 As shown in the help section the program has a multitude of functions:
-        {report,buy,sell,revenue,profit,old stock,set_date,current_date}
+        {report,buy,sell,revenue,profit,set_date,current_date}
 Each function has a built in help section to guide the user along.

 The code itself is structured as follows: